HelixY2J/firefly/README.md

 ## Known Upcoming challenges
 - How handling network failures like when master nodes crashes
 - Latency !!!
+- Implement Downloading Features for Missing Audio Files
+- Metadata Fingerprinting - Clients Should Request Chunks from Other Clients
+- Support MP3 and Other Audio Formats
+- Integrate Spotify

 ## Unknown challenges
 ???

+## Did you know

+Fireflies, despite blinking randomly at first, can synchronize their flashes when in large groups.
+This phenomenon, called synchronous flashing, occurs due to a natural feedback mechanism - Initially, each firefly blinks at its own rhythm.They adjust their timing based on nearby flashes.
+Over time, all fireflies in a group start flashing in perfect unison.

+Check out this [experiment](https://youtu.be/ZGvtnE1Wy6U?si=9Eex4CEr5p6bOe9R) where thousands of live fireflies are made to synchronize their flashes with a few computer controlled LED’s